 As stated in Andrews' words and shown in Figure 2, the sub-sets of TLA are subject matter cognitions, knowledge of learners, language competence and strategic competence.
 TLA is the interaction of these particular sub-sets of knowledge base and among them, subject-matter cognition is regarded as the core of this concept (Andrews, 2003).
 McNamara (1991) also points out the importance of teachers' subject-matter knowledge in teaching.
-According to him, teachers' subject matter knowledge has an impact on how they teach and when teachers know more and well about a subject, they will behave more courageous and become eager to make changes in their teaching styles in order to find out the most appropriate teaching style for classroom dynamics, which is a factor that make their classes more efficiency in a subject may adopt a didactic manner in teaching to avoid students' participation and questions.
+According to him, teachers' subject matter knowledge has an impact on how they teach and when teachers know more and well about a subject, they will behave more courageous and become eager to make changes in their teaching styles in order to find out the most appropriate teaching style for classroom dynamics, which is a factor that make their classes more efficient and interesting for learners.
+On the other hand, teachers with knowledge deficiency in a subject may adopt a didactic manner in teaching to avoid students' participation and questions.
 Also, these teachers may not feel enthusiastic about teaching the 'difficult or complex' parts of the subject (p.115).